SergiiNikolayev/react-native-week-view/README.md

 });
 ```
 ## TODO
-- [x] allow to swipe between weeks or days.
-- [x] header should be swipeable with columns.
+- [x] add props: eventTextStyle,
-- [x] allow to click on grid view.
+- [x] disable: pagingEnabled on ScrollView of events,
-- [ ] allow to drag drop events to specific time and date.
+- [ ] add all day events at the top of the calendar,